IntegerMan/Pi-MFD/README.md

 This code is available under the GNU General Public License.
 See LICENSE for more information.

 ## Requirements
-Pi-MFD requires:
-    * Python 2.7 or higher
-    * A version of pygame compatible with the installed version of Python.
+Pi-MFD requires: Python 2.7 or higher and a version of pygame compatible with the installed version of Python.

 ## User Interface